 The role of children in the story enhances kids' understanding of, and interest in, this particular Bible story.

-As you share the story of Palm Sunday for children, explain the context:
+As you share the Palm Sunday children's story, explain the context:

 - Jesus understood that, following God's plan, this was to be his last trip into Jerusalem